-As presented in the table below, the State Board of Finance currently projects \$14.7 billion of new money financing for statewide capital projects over the next 10 years.
-This amount represents a 75% increase in available capital funding since the last debt affordability study was presented, and was driven by increased projections of severance tax bonding receipts.
-Those projections are developed by DFA economists and the Consensus Revenue Estimating Group, which includes economists from both the Legislative and Executive branches of New Mexico government.
-Projections of severance tax bonding capacity are revised on a regular basis to reflect State consensus revenue estimates.
+As presented in the table below, the State Board of Finance currently projects \$21.3 billion of new money financing for statewide capital projects over the next 10 years.
+This amount represents a 45% increase in available capital funding since the last debt affordability study was presented and a 155% increase since the 2020 debt affordability study.
+As noted above, this growth in capital funding capacity has been driven by increased projections of severance tax bonding receipts.
+Those projections are developed by DFA economists and the Consensus Revenue Estimating Group, which includes economists from both the Legislative and Executive branches of New Mexico government.2 Projections of severance tax bonding capacity are revised on a regular basis to reflect State consensus revenue estimates.

-&lt;sup>2 Information utilized in the development of price and production projections includes forecasts by the U.S. Energy Information Administration, IHS Global Insight and Moody's Analytics forecasting services, and NYMEX futures contracts data.
+2 Information utilized in the development of price and production projections includes forecasts by the U.S. Energy Information Administration, IHS Global Insight and Moody's Analytics forecasting services, and NYMEX futures contracts data.